FrankDocu/Lichess-Development-Onboarding/Setting-up-local-SSL-(Draft).md

 }
 ```

-Go to https://en.l.org/.
 The cert is self signed and thus needs to be accepted manually.
+Cycle through the relevant domains to do this: https://socket.l.org/, https://l.org/, https://en.l.org/.